-You can find it right in the middle of Puerto Rico’s north shore, close to the town of Manatí.
+You can find it in the middle of Puerto Rico’s north shore, close to Manatí.
 It’s a bit of a drive through the countryside, but once there, you will be greeted by very warm water and a whole ecosystem of life underwater.
 This is generally a very safe beach for swimming thanks to its protection from the open sea, but it’s a good idea to wear water shoes to protect against sharp rocks and reefs.

 23. Casa Bacardí Rum Distillery

 Today, the Puerto Rico location is the largest rum distillery in the world!
 The rum in your piña colada likely came from their Cataño location.
-Fans of this famous libation will no doubt enjoy a tour of the facility.
+Fans of this famous libation will enjoy a tour of the facility.

 24. The Mall of San Juan